Tales of Xillia Calendars

 - Jiao was born on Solum Rubrum/Plant Rouge 10.

 - The party arrives in Lakutam at the beginning of Solum/Plant.
-This means that the first arc of the game took two to four months.
+This means that the first arc of the game took about four months.
 Three weeks were spent in Leronde while Milla was recovering from the Aspyrixis.

 - The reason Wingul’s birthday can be narrowed down to Amnis or Aqua is that the infiltration of the booster lab happened in Undis when he was still 27.
-I at first believed that to mean that it had happened the year before the game, but Elize’s remark about arriving in Hamil in Amnis shows that the lab must have been dismantled that same year.
-This means that the infiltration happened the year of the game, at the beginning of Amnis (according to hints in Wingul’s side story), before Wingul turned 28.
+Elize’s remark about arriving in Hamil in Amnis shows that the lab must have been dismantled that same year.
+This means that the infiltration happened the year of the game, at the beginning of Amnis (according to hints in Wingul’s side story), just before Wingul turned 28.

 Written by Yume